NiaraD64/dogbite_stat_testing/README.md

 ![Image](https://github.com/user-attachments/assets/dcd112ca-840f-452d-bea3-dc80cddde650)
 ![Image](https://github.com/user-attachments/assets/31d9db5b-5cfd-4832-b824-e6b7ed0f42fd)

-The p-value is 0 and is less than the significance level of 0.05, meaning we reject the null hypothesis.
-Cramer’s V is 0.03, indicating a weak association between a dog’s gender and its spay/neuter status.
-These results show that technically there is an association, but it is weak and meaningless in practice.
+The p-value is less than .001, which is below the significance level of 0.05, so we reject the null hypothesis.
+Cramér's V is 0.038, indicating a negligible association between a dog's gender and its spay/neuter status.
+Although the association is statistically significant, it is too weak to be meaningful in practice.

 Chi-Square Test 2 Results:

 ![Image](https://github.com/user-attachments/assets/b03fd056-38cd-436c-ae90-183db7a368a2)
 ![Image](https://github.com/user-attachments/assets/aa5de5f1-463a-47f4-999d-37897a8e3c51)

-The p-value is 0 and is less than the significance level of 0.05, meaning we reject the null hypothesis.
-Cramer’s V is 0.13, indicating a weak association between a dog’s spay/neuter status and the borough where the bite incident occurred.
-These results show that technically there is an association, but it is weak and meaningless in practice.
+The p-value is less than .001, which is below the significance level of 0.05, so we reject the null hypothesis.
+Cramér's V is 0.130.
+Given this table has 4 degrees of freedom, that value falls close to the threshold for a moderate association rather than a negligible one.
+This suggests spay/neuter status and borough have a more meaningful relationship than the gender comparison above, even though both results are statistically significant.

-# Course of Action
-Based on Chi-Square Test 1, the DOHMH could emphasize the importance of spaying and neutering dogs through their website or social media ads.
-Even though the association between a dog’s gender and its spay/neuter status is weak, these messages can help raise public awareness among New Yorkers.

-Based on Chi-Square Test 2, the DOHMH could focus on conducting public campaign programs in boroughs where more dogs that aren’t spayed/neutered are reported.
-Even though the association between a dog’s spay/neuter status and the borough where the incident occurred is weak, campaign programs can still help raise public awareness to help prevent dog bite incidents.
+# Future Considerations
+-Since gender showed a negligible association with spay/neuter status, outreach efforts are unlikely to benefit from being tailored by gender based on this analysis.

+-The moderate association between spay/neuter status and borough suggests unspayed/unneutered dogs are more frequently involved in reported bite incidents in certain boroughs (e.g., Bronx, Queens) than others, which may be worth further investigation by DOHMH.

+-Because this analysis only includes reported bite incidents rather than a comparison to the general dog population, it cannot confirm that spay/neuter status increases bite risk, only that the two are associated within this dataset.
+Comparing bite-incident data to borough-level spay/neuter registration rates would help clarify whether this reflects an actual risk pattern or differences in dog population/reporting across boroughs.

+-These findings could serve as a starting point for identifying where spay/neuter awareness efforts might be worth prioritizing, pending further validation with population-level data.